serpapi/awesome-seo-tools/README.md

 - Ahrefs' SEO Toolbar - Quick access to backlink and keyword data.

 ## Miscellaneous Tools
+Explore a diverse range of tools for those niche tasks and unique SEO challenges.

 - GTmetrix - Analyzes site speed and provides performance insights.